How to Get a Telephone & Communications Equipment Trading License in Dubai

 Step 5: Receive initial approval.
 Typically issued within two to three working days.

-Step 6: Sign the licence agreement and pay fees.
+Step 6: Sign the license agreement and pay fees.
 Complete payment and sign the relevant documentation.

-Step 7: Collect your licence.
-Your trading licence is issued, usually within three to seven working days in total.
+Step 7: Collect your license.
+Your trading license is issued, usually within three to seven working days in total.

 Step 8: Open a corporate bank account.
-Proceed with UAE bank account opening using your issued licence documents.
+Proceed with UAE bank account opening using your issued license documents.

 Licensing and Compliance Requirements

-Operating under this licence requires adherence to both Dubai South Free Zone regulations and broader UAE federal requirements.
+Operating under this license requires adherence to both Dubai South Free Zone regulations and broader UAE federal requirements.
 Key compliance considerations include:

 Registration with the UAE Telecommunications and Digital Government Regulatory Authority (TDRA) may be required for certain product categories, particularly radio frequency devices